O JARGON BUSTER

 - Bottle course

-- The equivalent of a Green colour-coded course
+- The equivalent of a Green colour-coded course at a night event.

 - Bramble Bashers

-- Long socks with reinforcement over the shins to give some
+- Long socks with reinforcement over the shins to give

-protection from vegetation.
+some protection from vegetation.
+Personally, I prefer to

-Personally, I prefer to wear short socks and gaiters.
+wear short socks and gaiters.

 - Brashings

-- Remains of branches left on the ground after forestry work.
+- Remains of branches left on the ground after forestry

 - Brikke